riyap1618/DevOps-Course-Starter/README.md

 ```bash
 $ cp .env.template .env  # (first time only)
 ```
+Create a Trello account to get your token and key values.
+These will need to be added to authenticate requests, but need to be kept secret.
+Therefore, we can add them to the .env file so that we can access them from our code.
 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).
-There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
+There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable as well as the TOKEN and KEY.
+You can also put your board id in the .env file as well.
 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the Poetry environment by running: